-- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider newsletters promoting the health management programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines - Preventive Health Guidelines - Case management collaboration with the Member's Provider - Faxing a Provider Collaboration Form to the Member's Provider when indicated
+- Annual Provider feedback letters containing a list of patients identified with the relevant disease. - Clinical resources such as patient assessment forms and diagnostic tools. - Patient education resources. - Provider newsletters promoting the health management programs, including how to enroll patients and outcomes of the programs. - Clinical Practice Guidelines. - Preventive Health Guidelines. - Case management collaboration with the Member's Provider. - Faxing a Provider Collaboration form to the Member's Provider when indicated.

-Additional information on Health Management programs is available from your local Molina HCS department.
+Additional information on health management programs is available from your local Molina HCS department at (855) 322-4081.